SMCR implementation and compliance raises a number of different and potentially complex issues that Firms and individuals will need to deal with.

 - the enhanced regulatory reference regime, with increased obligations when giving and retaining information about former employees.

-In respect of the Code of Conduct, things to prepare for include:
+In respect of the Code of Conduct, key issues include:

 - its application to regulated and unregulated activities;